BS-Lime/BStoMIDI/README.md

         8 LeftFlashAndTurnOff
 ```

-I.e. if the left laser turns on you'll get a Note-On followed by an immediate Note-Off on note 52.
+I.e. if the left laser turns on with whatever color is set for the right side you'll get a Note-On followed by an immediate Note-Off on note 52.

 While there is no dedicated command for a strobe effect it is implemented by rapidly turning the lights on and off.